 light engulfs us completely.
 All of space is dissolved

 mind of all the awakened ones.
 Recognizing this is all

 that is necessary for liberation from birth and

 rebirth.
-If we do not recognize our divine nature, a dreamless sleep
+If we do not recognize our divine nature, a

-all emotions will be vivid and intense.
+time, all emotions will be vivid and intense.
 Though it

 seems we are entering into a new reality, it is still

 Wandering back to